Get the latest Alliance news sent to your inbox - Sign Up to our Newsletter

 Winemaking

-La Bota de Oloroso 116 “Montilla” comes from a selection of casks from the Solera Diógenes, located in the third row at the Bodega El Puente.
+La Bota 116 Oloroso “Montilla” comes from a selection of casks from the Solera Diógenes, located in the third row at the Bodega El Puente.
 All the casks selected belong to the solera itself.
-This fact, together with the elapsed time and with the fact that the withdrawals from these casks are always small, explain why this wine is almost five years older than its predecessor, La Bota de Oloroso 74.
+The passing of time and the fact that only small quantities are withdrawn from the casks, explains why this wine is almost five years older than its predecessor, La Bota de Oloroso 74.
 Its estimated average age is therefore close to 35 years.
-A master in obtaining truly outstanding musts, both yema (first press) and color (second press).
-With these second press musts, locally called “vino de color”, the expert winemaker Juan Márquez produces sublime Olorosos.
-Saca of October 2022.
+A master in obtaining truly outstanding musts, both yema (first press) and color (second press), expert winemaker Juan Márquez uses the second press musts, locally called “vino de color” to produce sublime Olorosos.
+Saca of October 2022, with just 2,700 bottles produced.

 Oak Ageing